Adriano Goldschmied

-Adriano Goldschmied (born 1944, Trieste, Italy) is an Italian fashion designer who focuses on denim jeans.
-He is known as "the Godfather of denim" and is the originator of "premium denim".
-The founder of Diesel, he also created Replay, Gap 1969, Agolde, Goldsign, and AG Adriano Goldschmied.
-Goldschmied is currently the owner of House of Gold, a creative textile company with the purpose of bringing innovative fabrics to the market.
+Adriano Goldschmied (29 November 1943 – 5 April 2026) was an Italian fashion designer and the originator of premium denim fashion.
+Known as "the godfather of denim", Goldschmied co-founded Diesel with Renzo Rosso and created more than 50 brands of jeans including Replay, Gap 1969, Agolde, Goldsign, and AG Adriano Goldschmied.
+Goldschmied was also the owner of House of Gold, a creative textile company with the purpose of bringing innovative fabrics to the market.